 5 Accounts receivable not from construction contracts \$

-Receivable From For Wh at Whe n Due Amount
+Receivable From For Wh at Whe hen Due Amount

-What amount, in any, is past du Assigned, sold, or pledged .
+What amount, in any, is past due? .

 6 Advances to

-Name of Joint Venture Type of Wo ork Amount
+Name of Joint Venture e of Joint Venture Type of Work Amount Amount

-Traine of dome venture VI II
+Traine of dome venture VI II 7 Amount

 What amount, in any, has been as ssigned, s \$

 7 Materials in stock and not included in Item 4 (a) For use on incomplete contracts (inventory value) \$

-(b) For future operations (inventory value)\$
+(b) For future operations (inventory value)

-(c) For sale (inventory value)\$ \$
+(c) For sale (inventory value) \$

 1 VALUE

 Description Quantity y For Incom For Future Operations / For Sale

 ete Contr ts ac

 What amount, in any, has been as and reason 0 / , 1 ?
 If so, state amount, to whom,

-8 > Negotiable Securities (List non-negotiable items under Item 13) (a) Listed - Present market value For use on incomplete contracts (inventory value) se on incomplete contracts (inventory value)
+8 > sent ma rket valu e For u ole items under Item 13) se on incomplete contracts (inventory value)

 (b) Unlisted - P \$ resent v \$

 Rook Valu 0 1 Present Value